 - Couples Retreat

-Counselling: I currently charge $165 for 55 minutes for individual adults, children, and teens and $180 for 55 minutes for couples and families.
+Counselling: I charge $175 for 55 minutes for individual adults, children, and teens and $190 for 55 minutes for couples and families.
+The Psychological Association of Alberta currently recommends Registered Psychologists charge $200 per session for individuals, couples, and families.

 At the end of our meeting, I will give you a receipt with my license number on it for reimbursement from your benefit plan.
 Counselling fees are wholly or partially covered by most health insurance plans.